jameswangz/github-shared-repository/README.markdown

-that we can check out or update just partial files from the repository, this is also the reason why git is so fast, it's nice but the multi-modules structure is very common in many projects, in this case we usually create separate Jenkins jobs for different modules, and we expect the code changes in some modules will only trigger corresponding jobs rather than trigger all of them(as the project size grows, the building process is slower and slower), we have also considered using [Git submodules](http://help.github.com/submodules/) or [Git subtrees](https://github.com/apenwarr/git-subtree) to achieve this goal, but we feel they are too complicated for the beginners and will introduce additional complexities especially git itself has a
+that we can check out or update just partial files from the repository, this is also the reason why git is so fast, it's nice but the multi-modules structure is very common in many projects, in this case we usually create separate Jenkins jobs for different modules, and we expect the code changes in some modules will only trigger the corresponding jobs rather than trigger all of them(as the project size grows, the building process is slower and slower), we have also considered using [Git submodules](http://help.github.com/submodules/) or [Git subtrees](https://github.com/apenwarr/git-subtree) to achieve this goal, but we feel they are too complicated for the beginners and will introduce additional complexities especially git itself has a